Overview

 By Mayank Mansingh Kaul with Peter Lee, Shwetasree Majumder, and Uthra Rajgopal

 Some of the most exceptional examples of historical Indian textiles sit in museums and collections across the world — from the West to other parts of Asia.
-For over a century, these institutions have enabled scholarship and consistently sustained global interest in them.
-Such efforts are now joined by a new generation of researchers, collectors and creatives.
-In this concluding session, we examine key questions of identity, authorship and curation, which guide — among other urgent concerns — debates around fair trade, labour rights, sustainability, and Geographical Indicators.
+For over a century, these institutions have enabled scholarship and sustained global interest in them.
+Such efforts are now joined by a new generation of researchers, collectors, and creatives.
+In this concluding session, we examine key questions of identity, authorship, and curation, which guide — among other urgent concerns — debates around fair trade, labour rights, sustainability, and Geographical Indicators.

 By Mayank Mansingh Kaul with Peter Lee, Shwetasree Majumder, and Uthra Rajgopal